Dharmapala Thangka CentreTibetan Antiques

 Tsa Tsas [Tib.: ཚ་ཚ་] [also called »Tsha Tshas«] are relief style imprints, made from a mixture of clay and sometimes precious jewel-substance in molds of metal, potter's clay or wood.

-When the Tsa Tsas act as filler for stupas, ash or bone remains of deceased masters are added as a special blessing.
+When the Tsa Tsas act as filler for stupas, ash or bone remains of deceased masters are sometimes added as a special blessing.
 Before the Tsa Tsas are to be used to fill a stupa, they are baked or allowed to dry in the open air and sometimes, painted with mineral pigments.

 Traditionally in Tibet, tsa tsas were placed inside caves in the Himalayan mountains or inside the stupas.
 But special Tsa Tsas were also found in monastic devotional rooms and on private home altars